-1.4.
-Development and Enhancement of Tools and Technologies: Coastal RSM sediments.
+1.4 Development and Enhancement of Tools and Technologies: Coastal RSM

+The National RSM Program collaborates with USACE Research, Development, and Technology (RD&T) programs, USACE Districts and Divisions, stakeholders, partners, and academia, and NGOs to enhance or develop tools and technologies for efficient and effective management of sediments.
 This document shares common tools and technologies available to successfully implement RSM approaches for coasts; however, it is not all encompassing due to the broad nature and methods to which the RSM principles can be applied.
 RSM has amassed a large number of pilot demonstrations of new technologies across the Nation which have been integrated across USACE projects (Operations and Maintenance (O&M) dredging and placement, Shore Protection Projects (SPP), Feasibility Studies, Dredged Material Management Plans (DMMP), Continuing Authorities Program (CAP), etc).